Gigantic alligator spotted roaming Florida golf course - KESQ

 Visit CNN.com/sport for more news, features, and videos

-In 2017, American golfer Cody Gribble nudged a slumbering gator off of the fairway and into the water during the opening day of the Arnold Palmer Invitational in Dallas, Texas.
+In 2017, American golfer Cody Gribble nudged a slumbering gator off of the fairway and into the water during the opening day of the Arnold Palmer Invitational in Orlando, Florida.

 Comments